where to stay in Tokyo

 2. whether you arrive in HND (Haneda) or NRT (Narita), or by rail (e.g. from Kyoto/Osaka)

-• If you are arriving in HND, Kamata and Shinagawa are closer to the airport, hence it may be more convenient.
-Also, there are a number of less expensive hotels between Kamata and Shinagawa, Omori, for example.
+• If you are arriving in HND, Shinagawa is the closest area to the airport with decent selection of hotels, hence it may be more convenient.
+Also, there are a number of less expensive hotels between Haneda and Shinagawa, Kamata and Omori, for example.
 On the other hand, if you are arriving in Narita, Asakusa or Ueno is way more convenient.

-• If you are planning on getting on the bullet train, near Tokyo station, Shiodome/Shinbashi, or Shinagawa (for heading to western Japan including Osaka and Kyoto) are more convenient than Ikebukuro, Shinjuku and Shibuya.
+• If you are to get on the bullet train, near Tokyo station, Shiodome/Shinbashi, or Shinagawa (for heading to western Japan including Osaka and Kyoto) are more convenient than Ikebukuro, Shinjuku and Shibuya.

 3. where in Tokyo you want to spend your time in